Incorporation (business): Steps required for incorporation

 The articles of incorporation (also called a charter, certificate of incorporation or letters patent) are filed with the appropriate state office, listing the purpose of the corporation, its principal place of business and the number and type of shares of stock.
 A registration fee is due, which varies between $25 and $1,000, depending on the state.

 A corporate name is generally made up of three parts: "distinctive element", "descriptive element", and a legal ending.
 All corporations must have a distinctive element, and in most filing jurisdictions, a legal ending to their names.
 Some corporations choose not to have a descriptive element.
 In the name "Tiger Computers, Inc.", the word "Tiger" is the distinctive element; the word "Computers" is the descriptive element; and the "Inc." is the legal ending.
 The legal ending indicates that it is in fact a legal corporation and not just a business registration or partnership.
 Incorporated, limited, and corporation, or their respective abbreviations (Inc., Ltd., Corp.) are the possible legal endings in the US.

 Usually, there are also corporate bylaws which must be filed with the state.
 Bylaws outline a number of important administrative details such as when annual shareholder meetings will be held, who can vote and the manner in which shareholders will be notified if there is need for an additional "special" meeting.

 Taxation

 Corporations can only deduct net operating losses going back two years and forward 20 years.

 Reporting after incorporation

 Assuming a corporation has not sold stock to the public, conducting corporate business is straightforward.
 Often, it amounts to recording key corporate decisions (for example, borrowing money or buying real estate) and holding an annual meeting.
 These formalities can often be supplanted by written agreement and do not usually need a face-to-face meeting.

 Europe

 United Kingdom

-In the UK, the process of incorporation is generally called company formation.
-The United Kingdom is one of the quickest locations to incorporate, with a fully electronic process and a very fast turnaround by the national registrar of companies, the Companies House.
-The current Companies House record is five minutes to vet and issue a certificate of incorporation for an electronic application.
+The process of incorporation is called company formation in the UK, it is considered one of the fasted locations to incorporate, with a fully electronic process, and a fast turnaround time by the national registrar of companies, the Companies House.
+A certificate of incorporation is issued by the authority following an electronic application.

 There are many different types of UK company: